-Table 2.2 Food frequency questionnaires (FFQ)
+Table 2.2: Food frequency questionnaires (FFQs)

-Retrospective method where the participant reports frequency of usual consumption of a specific food/food group over a pre-defined period of time.
+Description: Retrospective method where the participant reports frequency of usual consumption of a specific food/food group over a predefined period of time.
 Questions on quantity can also be included (semi-quantitative FFQ or fully-quantitative FFQ).
 The number of food/drink items included in the FFQ vary and can be long (comprehensive FFQ) or short.
-It can be administered in person or over the phone or self-completed on paper or online
+It can be administered in person or over the phone or selfcompleted on paper or online

-Strengths Weaknesses Can capture usual intake retrospectively Precision of intake estimates is reduced Can capture foods consumed irregularly Information is limited to the food/food groups included in the food list; this can decrease cross-cohort comparison especially when diverse cultures are being compared Can rank participants into intake levels Short FFQs may not be reliable for total diet/nutrient intakes If a long FFQ is used and portion size estimated, usual dietary intake and total nutrient intake can be estimated Relies on good participant generic memory and literacy and numerical skills Low participant burden so useful in large population studies Needs careful design and validation in the population of interest as prone to misreporting
+Strengths Weaknesses Can capture usual intake retrospectively Precision of intake estimates is reduced Can capture foods consumed irregularly Information is limited to the food/food groups included in the food list; this can decrease cross-cohort comparison especially when diverse cultures are being compared Can rank participants into intake levels Short FFQs may not be reliable for total diet/nutrient intakes If a long FFQ is used and portion size estimated, usual dietary intake and total nutrient intake can be estimated Relies on good participant generic memory and literacy and numerical skills Low participant burden so useful in large population studies Needs careful design and validation in the population of interest as prone to misreporting Low researcher burden as coding is less intensive than recall or diet diaries

-Table 2.3 Diet diaries
+Table 2.3: Diet diaries

-Prospective methods in which the participant records everything consumed over a number of days.
-It is best when these days include a mixture of weekend and week days.
+Description: Prospective methods in which the participant records everything consumed over a number of days.
+It is best when these days include a mixture of weekend and weekdays.
 The amount of food/drink consumed can be estimated using household measures or weighed in the home.
-These diaries can include prompts and photographs to aid description of portion sizes and can be completed in paper format or online
+These diaries can include prompts and photographs to aid description of portion sizes and can be completed in paper format or online.

-Strengths Weaknesses Provides detailed information on short-term intake leading to good estimates of total dietary/nutrient intake Not suitable for retrospective study Provides data that can be analysed in different ways Does not capture irregularly consumed foods Can provide some contextual information depending on design e.g. who else was present when eating Potential for reactivity (changes of usual food choice) as number of days increases Limits reliance on memory Good literacy and numeracy skills needed Relies on participants to estimate portion sizes High participant burden, particularly as the number of days increases High researcher burden as coding can be complicated
+Strengths Weaknesses Provides detailed information on short-term intake leading to good estimates of total dietary/nutrient intake Not suitable for retrospective study Provides data that can be analysed in different ways Does not capture irregularly consumed foods Can provide some contextual information depending on design e.g. who else was present when eating Potential for reactivity (changes of usual food choice) as number of days increases Limited reliance on memory Good literacy and numeracy skills needed Relies on participants to estimate portion sizes High participant burden, particularly as the number of days increases High researcher burden as coding can be complicated